-Anthony Fauci Vents on Trump's Coronavirus Conduct
+Anthony Fauci Vents on President Trump's Coronavirus Conduct

 “The way it happened is that after he made that statement [suggesting China could have revealed the discovery of a new coronavirus three to four months earlier], I told the appropriate people, it doesn’t comport, because two or three months earlier would have been September.
 The next time they sit down with him and talk about what he’s going to say, they will say, by the way, Mr. President, be careful about this and don’t say that.
 But I can’t jump in front of the microphone and push him down.
 OK, he said it.
 Let’s try and get it corrected for the next time.”

-The interview continued with Fauci saying he would never refer to COVID-19 as the “Chinese virus,” plus he refused to comment on how he facepalmed days ago when Trump referred to the State Department as the “deep State Department.”
+The interview continued with Fauci saying he would never refer to COVID-19 as the “Chinese virus,” and he refused to comment on how he facepalmed days ago when Trump referred to the State Department as the “deep State Department.”

 Have a tip we should know? [email protected]